OnyxJeff/potentpi2/README.md

 This project uses or is inspired by the following repositories:

 - [U6143_ssd1306](https://github.com/UCTRONICS/U6143_ssd1306) – Provides the C display code used in the systemd service setup.
+- [UniFi-RPi](https://github.com/ryansch/docker-unifi-rpi) - UniFi Controller for Raspberry Pi.
-- [Dockprom](https://github.com/stefanprodan/dockprom) – Used for Docker-based Prometheus monitoring and metrics collection.
+- [Internet Monitoring](https://github.com/tb942/internet-monitoring) – Used for Docker-based Prometheus monitoring and metrics collection as well as Ookla Speedtest.
+- [Uptime-Kuma](https://github.com/louislam/uptime-kuma) - Uptime Kuma visual server monitoring.

 ---